Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 A: Some inexpensive ideas for building raised garden beds include using cinder blocks, pallets, or recycled materials such as old tires or barrels.

-These materials can be easily sourced and repurposed, making them a budget-friendly option for seniors.
+These materials are readily sourced and repurposed, making them a cost-effective option for seniors.

 Q: What type of soil is best for raised garden beds?